adamwett-parks/obsidian/wett/timesheet/2025-08-28 timesheet.md

 - [ ] merge 1327 into test and document changes in jira item
 - [ ] document "self-review" PR comments into jira item
 - [ ] look at some of Cathy's recent tickets
-- [ ] reach out to SDC team to finalize weekly meeting schedule